Ferrazzi/Basic32/README.md

 ## 📚 Documentation

-A full user manual with examples is available in the docs folder (or see the Manual for Basic32).
+A full user manual is available in the docs folder.

 ---